rpy2/rpy2/doc/source/robjects.rst

 .. note::

-   The object base.rank is an instance of :class:`SignatureTranslatedFunction`, a child class of :class:`Function`, and the translation of the parameters made during the creation of the instance.
+   The object base.rank is an instance of :class:`functions.SignatureTranslatedFunction`, a child class of :class:`functions.Function`, and the translation of the parameters made during the creation of the instance.
    This saves the need to translate parameters at each function call, and allow to perform sanity check regarding possible ambiguous translation with an acceptable cost (since this is only performed when the instance is created).

-   If translation is not desired, the class :class:`Function` can be used.
+   If translation is not desired, the class :class:`functions.Function` can be used.
 With that class, using the special Python syntax `**kwargs` is one way to specify named parameters that contain a dot '.'